How to Prepare Your Child for the CogAT Test?

 Start by thinking of a rule that describes the pattern in the set of numbers and try to express it in words.
 For example, "each number is bigger by 1 than the number before it."
 If a simple rule does not work, check out more complicated patterns.
 For example, the pattern can include addition and subtraction alternately.

-More Free CogAT Level 11 Sample Questions
+Free CogAT Level 11 Diagnostic Practice Test

-Grade Level 12, CogAT Test Grade 6: Verbal Analogies
+CogAT 6th Grade - Verbal Analogies

 This piece of paper is being folded and then punched with holes.